quickemu-project/quickemu/README.md

             -   Select `QEMU HARDDISK Media` (\~103.08GB) from the list and click **Erase**.
     -   Enter a `Name:` for the disk
-    -   If your installing macOS Mojave or later (Catalina, Big Sur, and Monterey), choose any of the APFS options as the filesystem.
+        -   If you are installing macOS Mojave or later (Catalina, Big Sur, and Monterey), choose any of the APFS options as the filesystem.
 MacOS Extended may not work.
     -   Click **Erase**.
     -   Click **Done**.
     -   Close Disk Utility